What You Need to Know to Create Compelling Instagram Videos

 - Spice it up with a theme and soundtrack.

-Spark Video comes pre-loaded with themes that control the overall look and feel of your video.
+Adobe Express Video comes pre-loaded with themes that control the overall look and feel of your video.
 Themes power transitions between slides and the motion of elements.
 Simply tap the “Themes” category and choose from tk unique themes.
-You can also add music by uploading your own track or selecting one of the free songs in Spark Video.
+You can also add music by uploading your own track or selecting one of the free songs in Adobe Express Video.

 - Publish and share.

 Once you’ve finished the video, save the video to your camera roll as an mp4 and upload it to Instagram.
 Make sure you click the expand icon in the bottom left corner so your video plays in landscape mode.
 Select a cover image that shows your most engaging image so it looks great in your feed.